davidsteinberg/shots/README.md

 Shots
 =====

-Shots is a templating language for Flask (and Python/Jinja in general) that strives for simplicity and speed.
+Shots is a templating language for Flask that strives for simplicity and speed.

 Adding Shots to a Flask app is super simple.